Certified Financial Examiner

 Step 2: Gain Work Experience

-Step 3: Become a Member
+Step 3: Become a SOFE Member

-Aspiring AFEs and CFEs must be SFE members in good standing before sitting for the examinations.
+Aspiring AFEs and CFEs must be SFEs members in good standing before sitting for the examinations.
 Membership provides financial examiners with state, regional and national opportunities for continuing education and networking.
 Additionally, membership includes access to the SFE journal, which provides news about happenings in the field of financial examination.

-Step 4: Take the Exams
+Step 4: Earn the CFE Designation

 After meeting all education and work requirements, individuals can sit for the examinations.
 On the AFE level, applicants must complete four tests, covering fundamentals of and accounting for life, health, property and liability insurance.
 The CFE credential requires passage of three exams that test applicants on exam methods and management, procedures in analysis and evaluation and reinsurance.
 Once awarded the CFE designation, a financial examiner must meet a set number of continuing regulatory education requirements each year.